 With other psychiatric disorders, psychiatric comorbidities, these include anxiety substance abuse, major neurocognitive disorders, so dementia.

 One of the first ones is the female gender, so we’ve talked about females outnumber males 2 to 1.
-There’s also family history, so patients with a family history of (Crippling Depression) major depressive disorder with suicide attempts and completion and with substance abuse all have a higher risk of getting MBD.
+There’s also family history, so patients with a family history of (Crippling Depression) major depressive disorder with suicide tries and completion and with substance abuse all have a higher risk of getting MBD.

 Crippling Depression Treatment

-What are some of the treatments of (Crippling Depression) major depressive disorder, well there are many different treatments
+(Crippling Depression) major depressive disorder, well there are many different treatments

 First is lifestyle modification could be increased exercise could also be a mindfulness type meditation can help.